 In turn, this is one of the biggest reasons why I think people gravitate toward fiction.
 The Very Heart and Soul of Fiction is the relationships between characters and readers love to live vicariously through them to experience what it’s like to speak from the bottom their hearts.

-So it’s no wonder that small talk and in real life are painfully boring to sit through.
+So it’s no wonder that small talk in fiction and in real life are painfully boring to sit through.
 Imagine the following passage to be from a novel and then tell me if you would keep on reading.

 “Hey, how have you been?”
 Martin asked.

 “I’ve been okay,” Sonya replied.
 “How about you?”

 “I just worked and studied, how about you?”